Pagan & Magickal Terms and Definitions

 Omen: a sign, most often of the future; sometimes referred to a sign taken as advice to a current situation.

-Orthodox: used to identify beliefs which people tend to think of as older than supposedly "New Age" beliefs; well established traditions, beliefs, and behaviors considered to be right, true, and normal.
+Orthodox: generally refers to beliefs which people tend to think of as older than "newer" less traditional beliefs.
+Within Paganism, those beliefs and practices which are supposedly older than "New Age" beliefs.
+Well established traditions, beliefs, and behaviors considered to be right, true, and normal.
 Some orthodox approaches are thought to be outdated or in need of change by those of non-orthodox beliefs, whereas others value the integrity of orthodox traditions.

-Pagan: means country dweller and was used in the same way the terms hick, redneck, or hillbilly are today; often used to refer to those not of Christian faith.
-An umbrella term encompassing various religions and practices and often defined differently among them; followers of polytheistic and non-Christian religions.
+Pagan: formally meant "country dweller" and was used in the same way the terms hick, redneck, or hillbilly are today; often used today to refer to those not of Christian faith.
+An umbrella term encompassing various religions and spiritual practices and often defined differently among them; followers of polytheistic and non-Christian religions.

-Pentagram: a five-pointed star; long used for protection.
+Pentagram: a five-pointed star; long used for protection and representing the human body.
 Various cultures and religions have used the pentagram for various uses.
 Ex: early Christianity used the pentagram as a symbol of the five wounds Christ received during his crucifixion.

 Polarity: concept of equal, opposite energies.
 The Yin-Yang symbol is often referenced as an example of this concept.